RobertMcCarthy97/chest_x-ray/README.txt

 	by retraining then evaluating a model

 2. evaluate_trained_models.ipynb
-	Run this notebook to evaluate the saved trained models, whose results were presented in the paper.
+	Run this notebook to evaluate the saved trained models whose results were presented in the paper.
 	WARNING: models have not been saved to github repo due to large file size restrictions